carlosbeltran/RedisFaceDetection/README.md

 # RedisFaceDetection
-How to use redis to compute remotely a haar face detector
+How to use redis to rum remotely a haar face detector